- 2 tablespoons yellow cornmeal

 - Dip fillets in cornmeal mixture to coat both sides.
 Place on a baking sheet coated with cooking spray.
 Sprinkle with paprika.

-- Bake 20-25 minutes or until fish just begins to flake easily with a fork.
+- Bake until fish begins to flake easily with fork, 20-25 minutes.
 Yield: 2 servings.

 "Delicious!
 Used Louisiana cajun seasoning and it was perfect.
 Followed the recipe exactly and used tilapia.
 Next time I'll try it with catfish!"